nixworks/public/news/2010/09/19/README.md

 ##### Sweden
 ### [Voters in Sweden go to the polls for a general election with the centre-right Alliance government led by Prime Minister of Sweden Fredrik Reinfeldt winning the most seats but falling short of a majority ](/news/2010/09/19/voters-in-sweden-go-to-the-polls-for-a-general-election-with-the-centre-right-alliance-government-led-by-prime-minister-of-sweden-fredrik-re.md)
-_Context: Fredrik Reinfeldt, prime minister, Swedish general election, Sweden, The Alliance_
+_Context: Sweden, Swedish general election, Fredrik Reinfeldt, The Alliance, prime minister_

 ##### United Front for Democracy Against Dictatorship
 ### [The United Front for Democracy Against Dictatorship, or Red Shirts, hold protests on the fourth anniversary of the downfall of Prime Minister of Thailand Thaksin Shinawatra. ](/news/2010/09/19/the-united-front-for-democracy-against-dictatorship-or-red-shirts-hold-protests-on-the-fourth-anniversary-of-the-downfall-of-prime-ministe.md)